-7 INVESTIGATION
+7. INVESTIGATION

-- 7.1 The Fraud Response Plan, as set out in Appendix 2, gives full guidance on how the PCC and WMP conduct investigations into allegations of fraud and the roles and responsibilities of all parties involved. - 7.2 When managers suspect that fraudulent activity may have occurred they must report this immediately to the Head of Professional Services and / or the Internal Audit Manager.
-Once the potential extent of the allegation has been established the Head of Professional Services, the Internal Audit Manager and representatives of HR and Legal will meet to agree the strategy and approach for conducting the audit investigation and appoint the Investigating Officer. - 7.3 Investigating Officers are required to ensure that investigations are fair, complete and objective and that they comply with the relevant statutory requirements and Disciplinary Procedures.
+- 7.1 The Fraud Response Plan, as set out in Appendix 2, gives full guidance on how the PCC and WMP conduct investigations into allegations of fraud and the roles and responsibilities of all parties involved. - 7.1 When managers suspect that fraudulent activity may have occurred they must report this immediately to the Head of Professional Services and / or the Head of Internal Audit.
+Once the potential extent of the allegation has been established the Head of Professional Services, the Head of Internal Audit and representatives of HR and Legal will meet to agree the strategy and approach for conducting the audit investigation and appoint the Investigating Officer. - 7.2 Investigating Officers are required to ensure that investigations are fair, complete and objective and that they comply with the relevant statutory requirements and Disciplinary Procedures.
 The Investigating Officer must be suitably trained and experienced in undertaking fraud investigations and the evidence needs to be collected to a criminal evidence standard.